JulianoCP/sanctum-abyssus/README.md

 To complete the process, you just need to launch the **Godot** editor and select the desired project.
 Ensure that the **Steam** platform is running in the background so that the necessary **Steam** integration resources are available during both development and testing phases.
 ## Showcase
-Next, we will present some images of the key elements of the game, such as the initial lobby.
+Next, we will present some images of the key elements of the game.
 ### Lobby Screen:
 ![Soa](https://github.com/JulianoCP/SanctumAbyssus/blob/main/assets/git/SanctumAbyssusLobby.png "SoaLobby")